kaizushi/picosite/README.md

 The current version is 1.1.3 and it was released on the 23rd of November 2019, twice, because of bugs pushed to master.
 All is well now!

 ## Introduction
 A secure CMS / site generator, which only knows how to read files you create.
 It has no code that can write to the system.
 It just checks for files.
-To see it in action check out the [picosite](https://picosite.kloshost.online) website which uses most features.
+To see it in action check out the [picosite](https://picosite.kloshost.online) website which uses most features, and you can see the source of this site in the 'demosite' branch.

 In only roughly 750 lines of code!